 The Texas Department of State Health Services requires students in designated grades who attend public, private, or charter schools to be screened for specific conditions that could impact their ability to learn or impact their health and well-being in the future.
 The state-required screenings will be performed during the school year by a certified screener who has received additional training and certification to perform the screening.

 A screening is not a diagnostic test and cannot identify the specific problem or suggest treatment options.
 A screening is a very simple test and can indicate if a student would benefit from further evaluation.
 Any potential problems or concerns identified during the screening will be reported to the parent/guardian and the student will be referred to a professional for further evaluation.

 If you do not wish the district nursing staff/certified screeners to perform the screenings, you may substitute a professional examination by a health care provider of your choice.
+You may also provide an Affidavit of Religious Exemption.
 Please contact your campus nurse for information on when the assessments and screenings are conducted so that your student can timely coordinate his or her examination/screening by the health care provider of your choice.

 The privacy and dignity of your student will be protected and preserved at all times.
 Because these screenings are state mandated, your consent to these procedures is automatic unless you notify the school district in advance.

 Kindergarten, 1st grade, 3rd grade, 5th grade, 7th grade

 Type II Diabetes Risk Assessment (AN) Acanthosis Nigricans

 1st grade, 3rd grade, 5th grade, 7th grade